Possible Charges in California Road Rage Incidents

 Review of Best Strategy to Fight the Case

-• maybe the other driver was doing illegal things;
+- maybe the other driver was doing illegal things;

-• maybe the other driver was doing dangerous things, and
+- maybe the other driver was doing dangerous things and

-• maybe the other driver even caused the accident.
+- maybe the other driver even caused the accident.

 Seeking Best Possible Outcome on Road Rage Case

-What matters is that it's handled the right way, that your story is gotten across, and also that we've put together a mitigation package.
-If they've got evidence that you were involved, which they don't always, but if they do, then we've got to put a package together that kind of shows the other side of the story and also shows who you are as a person — your job, your family, your interests, your driving record.
+If they have evidence that you were involved—which they don't always—then we've got to put together a package that shows the other side of the story and also shows who you are as a person—your job, your family, your interests, your driving record.

 Because a lot of times what they're going to do in these cases where people are involved in some road rage activity is, they're going to try to take your driver's license away, and they'll try to take it away for a long time.
 So, we must sit down, get your story out there, and get a game plan together on exactly how we're going to handle it.
-Whether we're going to try to fight the case and show you're not guilty, or whether we're going to try to mitigate the case.
+Whether we're going to try to fight the case and show you're not guilty or whether we're going to try to mitigate the case.

 Related: